zhangjinde/sendfiled/doc/mainpage.md

 # Architectural overview

-* The fiod server runs in a separate process and transfers files on behalf of client processes.
+* The sendfiled server runs in a separate process and transfers files on behalf of client processes.

 * File transfer requests are transported over a [UDP][impl_udp_vs_tcp] [UNIX